-In accordance with the limits, restrictions and requirements under applicable law, or as permitted under the terms of exemptive relief obtained from the Canadian securities regulators and described in Investment Restrictions, the Fund may:
+In accordance with the limits, restrictions and requirements under applicable law, or as permitted under the terms of exemptive relief obtained from the Canadian securities regulators and described in Investment Restrictions, the Fund, the underlying fund, any third-tier fund or any fourth-tier fund may:

-- Engage in securities lending, repurchase and reverse repurchase transactions. - Use derivatives for hedging and non-hedging purposes.

-• Invest in securities of underlying funds that are selected in accordance with the Fund's investment strategies.
+- Engage in securities lending, repurchase and reverse repurchase transactions. - Use derivatives for hedging and non-hedging purposes. - Invest in securities of underlying funds that are selected in accordance with the Fund's investment strategies. - Invest in precious metals and other physical commodities through Commodity Funds and/or derivatives.

-The Fund may depart from its investment objectives or strategies by temporarily investing all or a portion of its assets in cash or fixed income securities issued or guaranteed by a Canadian or U.S. government, government agency or company.
-The portfolio management team may take this action to try to protect the Fund during a market downturn, or for other reasons.
+The Fund, the underlying fund, any third-tier fund or any fourth-tier fund may depart from its investment objectives or strategies by temporarily investing all or a portion of its assets in cash or fixed income securities issued or guaranteed by a Canadian or U.S. government, government agency or company.
+The portfolio management team may take this action to seek protection during a market downturn, or for other reasons.